Let’s cut to the chase: How much Pedialyte can you give your child?

 As parents, you want to make sure that the amount you’re giving is good for babies who are 6 months old.
 Too much dosage might cause your baby to have “starvation stools.”

-You will find our advice on how much Pedialyte to give to your baby below.
-Hopefully, this article answers all your questions and concerns.
+You will find all our advice about how much Pedialyte to give your baby below.
+Hopefully, this article answers all your questions and concerns!

 What is Pedialyte?

 Pedialyte is a popular oral electrolyte solution drink for babies that can help prevent dehydration brought about by illness or diarrhea.

 Before giving a Pedialyte bottle to your babies, ensure that you consult your doctor beforehand to determine if it is the best thing to give your baby at this age.

 Millions of parents have actually used Pedialyte on their infants for more than FIVE DECADES.

 Here’s the thing: Water alone does not provide enough electrolytes, so it is important to get other sources of electrolytes for your baby.
 This is where Pedialytes come in.

 Pedialyte fluids contain a mixture of 3 MAIN NUTRIENTS: